Top Tips for Drafting a Company Social Media Policy

 - Spell out seemingly obvious guidelines about simple human decency.

-In an age when bullying isn’t limited to just the playground and happens regularly to people of all ages, it becomes necessary to state to the masses what we all should have learned in Kindergarten about how human beings should treat one another.
+In an age when bullying isn’t limited to just the playground and happens regularly to people of all ages, it becomes necessary to state to the masses what we all should have learned in Kindergarten.
 Based on new guidance regarding employee handbook rules from the National Labor Relations Board, here is an example of a guideline to this effect: Negative or disparaging remarks (including posting statements, photographs, video or audio) about company employees, customers or business partners is prohibited.

 - Use specific examples and avoid blanket statements.